t-olamolu/printf/README.md

 # _printf

-A formatted output conversion C program was completed as part of the low-level programming and algorithm track at Holberton School.
+A formatted output conversion C program was completed as part of the low-level programming and algorithm track at ALX-Holberton School.
 The program is a pseudo- recreation of the C standard library function, ```printf```.

 ## Dependencies 👫